how to boost struggling readers success with the simple and effective routine of word mapping

 Activity:

-- You can then extend this activity and ask your student to write the corresponding letters onto the word mapping template.
+4. You can extend this activity by asking your student to write the corresponding letters onto the mapping template.

 Boost Spelling Skills with Word Mapping at Home